CodingNoob234/casestudy-neural-networks/README.md

 ========================================================================================================================
 ## Code Improvements
 - Add in sample fitting, and plot the activation function per node with a range of parameter values as input.
 Through this, we can observe what 'activate' the node.
-- (no priority) pass optimizer and criterion as parameters in the estimation funciton
+- The realized volatility from the adviced website seems to have negligable correlations for lagged values.
+The models, both HAR and NN, thus don't capture any relation in the data.

 ## Q&A's
 - How can we extract the 5-minute high frequency data from the WRDS database.